The news changes day by day, but here’s what we know about help for small businesses during COVID-19 as of June 12, 2020.

 Commercial rent is the biggest fixed, “overhead” cost for many small and medium businesses.

-With most of us forced to close for public health reasons, we need help now so we can afford to re-open as soon as it’s safe.
+With many of us forced to close for public health reasons, we need help now so we can afford to re-open as soon as it’s safe.
 Commercial rent relief must take into account the time needed for consumers to return to our businesses and for spending to return to pre-crisis levels.

 6. Business loans